 1. Buy a modest home

 Buffett and his late first wife, Susan, bought their Omaha home in 1958 for $31,500.
 It’s not tiny — there are five bedrooms and 2.5 bathrooms — but he didn’t replace it with a mega-mansion once the money started rolling in.
-(Let’s be honest, though — he also did buy a California vacation home, spending $150,000 for it in 1971.)
+(Let’s be honest, though — he also did buy a vacation home in Laguna Beach, California, spending $150,000 for it in 1971.)